 - 1 cup grapefruit juice strained

 - 3 teaspoons grated grapefruit zest

 - 1/4 cup Campari

 - Preheat oven to 400 degrees.
 Blind-bake your pie shell until lightly golden.
 8-10 minutes.

 - In a large bowl, whisk together the flour, sugar, and salt.
 Then whisk in the eggs, one at a time, until combined.
 Whisk in the melted butter, then the grapefruit juice, Campari, and heavy whipping cream.

 - Strain the mixture into a large bowl and then whisk in the grapefruit zest.

-- In a pot, combine the sugar, Campari and water.
+- In a pot, combine the sugar, Campari, and water.
 Bring to a boil then reduce heat to a simmer.
 Simmer for 3 minutes.
-Set aide and cool.
+Set aside and cool.
 Add the blackberries and grapefruit segments.

 - Slice a piece of the pie and topped with some of the Campari syrup and a dollop of whipped cream!
 Enjoy